JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “You must make it right with Rosanna,” Mr. Franklin said to me, when we were alone.
 “I seem to be fated to say or do something awkward, before that unlucky girl.
 You must have seen yourself that Sergeant Cuff laid a trap for both of us.
-If he could confuse ME, or irritate HER into breaking out, either she or I might have said something which would answer his purpose.
+If he could confuse _Me_, or irritate _Her_ into breaking out, either she or I might have said something which would answer his purpose.
 On the spur of the moment, I saw no better way out of it than the way I took.
 It stopped the girl from saying anything, and